British Committee for Refugees from Czechoslovakia: Beatrice Wellington

 Beatrice Wellington, a Canadian Quaker, arrived in Czechoslovakia in fall 1938 and quickly became known for her ability to acquire false documents for endangered refugees.
-After Warriner's departure on 24 April, Wellington led the BCRC's coalition of humanitarian organizations in Prague.
+After Warriner's departure on 24 April, Wellington led the BCRC's coalition of humanitarian organisations in Prague.
 The situation was increasingly dangerous and many humanitarian workers left the country.
 Wellington was arrested and questioned at length by the Gestapo on 14 and 15 April.
 Despite that experience, she did not join the exodus of humanitarian workers from Czechoslovakia.
 All BCRC staff except Wellington and Trevor Chadwick returned to Britain by 9 May.
 Wellington was left alone in the office in Prague.

 When Wellington took over the BCRC, funds were running short and plans in Britain were afoot to abolish it.
 Wellington, however, was determined to obtain permission for some 500 women and children to depart Czechoslovakia.
 Almost daily, she turned up at the office of Gestapo official Karl Bömelburg requesting -- and in many cases receiving -- exit permits for the women and children on her list of vulnerable refugees.
 She was described as the only person who could help the "dangerous" refugee cases: "Czech democrats, political leaders, Jews, Catholics and Socialists."
 She resisted orders by the BCRC in London to leave Czechoslovakia.

 The BCRC was replaced and absorbed on 21 July 1939 by the Czech Refugee Trust Fund which was controlled by the British government, ending many of the free-wheeling (and often illegal under Czech and German laws) activities of the humanitarian community in Czechoslovakia.
 On 25 July the Germans ordered all foreign refugee workers to leave the country.
 Wellington departed Prague on 3 August 1939, one month before Britain declared war on Nazi Germany.